wrpm/esis-partner-api-doc/README.md

 The documented JSON properties for this API are case sensitive.

-### Response format
+### <a name="response-format"></a> Response format

 The eSIS Partner API responds to successful requests with HTTP status codes in the 200 or 300 range.
-When you create or update a resource, the API renders the resulting JSON representation in the response body ~~and sets a Location header pointing to the resource~~.
+When you create or update a resource, the API renders the resulting JSON representation in the response body.

 #### 200 range
 The request was successful.
 The status is: